jbp4444/memrec/README.md

 There are modules in `./lib` for CPU-type info, disk-full, disk-IO, GPU-type info, GPU load, Sun Grid Engine (and Condor) info, network config, network-IO, network ping checks, memory info, load average, mount-check (is a mount-point available), NFS-client status, operating system info, power usage info (through IPMI or WattsUp meters), SGE status, Intel TurboBoost info (from their turbostat tool), and a few more.

-The system is configured with a (Perl-syntax) config file:
+The system is configured with a (Perl-syntax) config file -- see `./etc` for more examples:
 ```
 our $heartbeat   = 60*10;  # num seconds for inner loop (every 10 min)
 our $loglocal    = 'local4';